hanruihua/ir-sim/doc/source/usage/save_animation.md

     if env.done():
         break

-env.end(3)
+env.end(ending_time=3)
 ```

-The animation generation is done in the `env.end()` function.
-You can set the additional parameters in this function to control the animation generation.
+`ending_time` denotes how long the figure will be closed.
+The animation generation is also performed in this `env.end()` function.
+You can set the additional arguments in this function to control the animation generation.
 Details of the parameters can be found in the [env.end()](#irsim.env.env_base.EnvBase.end).

-Some of the parameters for `GIF` format are:
+Some common parameters for `GIF` format you may use are:

 - **`loop`:** The number of times the GIF should loop.
 Default 0 (meaning loop indefinitely).
 - **`duration `:** The duration (in seconds) of each frame.
 Either specify one value that is used for all frames, or one value for each frame.